KEY TAKEAWAYS

 What are the benefits of children’s critical illness?

-• Compensate for lost income if you are required to take a leave of absence to care for your child
+• Income support: Compensates for lost income if parents need to take time off work to care for their child

 What is limited pay children’s insurance?